Call now for a FREE Consultation

 Can You Ignore A Notice Of Intended Prosecution?

 We’d never recommend ignoring a notice of intended prosecution.
-You have a legal duty to respond to a section 172 request for driver details, and failure to provide these details within 28 days could result in prosecution for failure to furnish information.
+You have a legal duty to respond to a section 172 request for driver details, and failure to provide these details within 28 days will likely result in prosecution for failure to furnish information.

 An MS90 conviction, also known as failure to furnish information, typically results in six penalty points being endorsed, along with a fine.
-This is usually a more severe penalty than the original offence, so it’s always best to respond to the NIP.
+This is usually a more severe penalty than the original offence, so it’s always good practice to respond to the NIP.

 What If You’re Innocent?

 Whether or not you were driving the vehicle in question at the time of the alleged offence, you have a legal obligation to respond to any notice of intended prosecution that is addressed to you.
-It’s important to remember that responding isn’t an admission of guilt and you’ll be able to defend the allegation at a later date if required.
+It’s important to remember that nominating yourself as the driver isn’t an admission of guilt and you’ll be able to defend the allegation at a later date if required.

 If you have been wrongly accused of a road traffic offence, you’ll need to seek legal advice from an experienced motoring offence solicitor.
 Caddick Davies can talk you through the options available to you, based on your individual case.